rahji/eurorack-passives/README.md

 ---

-¹ Except for the Passive 5 Switch Diode Fuzz, which is 1.124".
-Sorry, but it will probably still work under the 1.5" architectural angle.

-² The traces on the boards are all on the bottom layer, but practically it makes sense to have them fabricated as 2-layer boards.
+¹ The traces on the boards are all on the bottom layer, but practically it makes sense to have them fabricated as 2-layer boards.
 If you want to mill them as single-layer boards yourself, and you're willing to be creative with your soldering, you could do it.